devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

 ![course overview](../sharedImages/courseOverview.png)

 In order to demonstrate your mastery of the concepts for this deliverable, you will conduct two penetration tests of JWT Pizza.
-First you will attack your own JWT Pizza production deployment and then you will attack the production deployment of an assigned peers.
+First you will attack your own JWT Pizza production deployment, and then you will attack the production deployment of an assigned peer.
 Together with your peer, you will then create a penetration test report.

 ### Attack record